GOP lawmaker: Politicians in favor of tearing down Confederate symbols should be 'lynched'

 "Let it be known, I will do all in my power to prevent this from happening in our state," added Oliver, who has been in the state legislature since 2016.

+"I, first and foremost, wish to extend this apology for any embarrassment I have caused to both my colleagues and fellow Mississippians," he said in a statement.
+"In an effort to express my passion for preserving all historical monuments, I acknowledge the word 'lynched' was wrong."

+"I am very sorry.
+It is in no way, ever, an appropriate term.
+I deeply regret that I chose this word, and I do not condone the actions I referenced, nor do I believe them in my heart," Oliver added.
+"I freely admit my choice of words was horribly wrong, and I humbly ask your forgiveness."

-Mississippi GOP chairman Joe Nosef condemned the remarks when reached for comment Monday.
+Several of the state's top Republicans, including Mississippi GOP chairman Joe Nosef, condemned the remarks when reached for comment Monday.

-"Rep. (Karl) Oliver's comments were offensive, do not represent the Mississippi Republican Party and have no place in our public discourse," Nosef said in a statement.
+"Rep. Oliver's comments were offensive, do not represent the Mississippi Republican Party and have no place in our public discourse," Nosef said in a statement.
 "I hope he will quickly clear up his remarks to make his point without these inappropriate comments."

-Messages left by CNN with Oliver's office Monday were not immediately returned.

 In response, several users posted photos of black Americans being lynched in Oliver's Facebook thread, while others called for him to leave office.